 What is a CFO KPI?

+What is kpi in business?
 A CFO Key Performance Indicator (KPI) or metric is a quantifiable high level measure of financial performance.
 These KPIs can be considered a specific subset of financial KPIs, used to help a CFO make informed decisions that steer their company in the right direction.
 These performance metrics can also be used to measure a company’s financial performance relative to competitors in the same industry.
 Publicly traded companies publish this information in quarterly reports for investors.

 What KPIs Should be in a CFO’s Dashboard?